steveyen/gen-json-versions/task-mgmt.md

-# The Sweet Spot: Evolving a Bakery Scheduling App
+# The Sweet Spot: Evolving a Bakery Employee Scheduling App

-Okay, students, welcome to your next homework assignment!
-This project will simulate a real-world scenario where a small bakery, "The Sweet Spot," gradually expands its operations.
+Let's simulate a real-world scenario where a small bakery, "The Sweet Spot," gradually expands its operations.
 As their business grows, so do the needs of their team scheduling application.
 Your task will be to adapt the application's data schema to accommodate these new requirements.

 We'll be working with JSON data schemas throughout this project.
 Pay close attention to how each feature request impacts the existing schema and how you